 The American company has introduced 2 terabytes of discounted drives, and claims to combine two of these in a single package for a product that will break the familiar price levels

-Exhibition CES 2016 brought us a lot of innovations in home electronics and gadgets, but it did not lack any very interesting lines in hardware, such as the ambitious announcement by Mushkin to provide us with high-volume drives of 4 terabytes over the next year, Of about 500 USD.
+CES 2016 has brought us many innovations in the field of home electronics and gadgets, but it has not been lacking in very interesting lines in the field of hardware, such as the ambitious announcement by Mushkin to provide us with high-volume drives of 4 terabytes, Up to 500.

 The company was based on a recent version of Silicon Motion's popular SM2246EN controller (which proved to be a good alternative to drives like Crucial's BX100), which now offers chip support NAND In a three-dimensional structure and in maximum double volumes of up to 2 terabytes, to display larger versions of its existing drives.

 So far there has been no significant innovation, but the company has also reported on their plan to integrate a pair of printed circuits on which 2 terabyte drives are based in a single package with a component that will link them to an effective 4 terabyte volume and at a price that they claim will be 500 Which is actually cheaper than the one we currently find for 2 terabyte drives.